dafnifacility/dafni-example-models/rust-example--fibonacci-model/README.md

 }
 ```

-The Rust program uses an `i64` integer and so is restricted to a maximum sequence length value of 93 when F0=0 and F1=1.
-However, the model is restricted to a sequence length of 50, an arbitrary number, because we don't know what F0 and F1 values will be used.
+The Rust program uses an `i64` integer so has a maximum sequence length value of 93 when F0=0 and F1=1.
+However, the model is restricted to a sequence length of 50 - an arbitrary number - because we don't know what F0 and F1 values will be used.

 ## Technical Info

 This model pulls in several environment variables.
 The Rust code is built into a Docker image using the
 [provided Dockerfile](./Dockerfile).

-There are five files here:
+There are eight files here:

  - Rust files:
    - _[main.rs](./fibonacci-model/src/main.rs)_ - This is the main file that is built into a binary.